 Now accepting new patients — call 212-328-1180

-Visceral Manipulation is a light-touch manual therapy focused on the internal organs (the viscera).
-Using gentle, specifically placed hands, this work encourages normal mobility, inherent tissue motion, and easier movement of the organs within the body.
+Visceral Manipulation is a light-touch manual therapy focused on the internal organs — the viscera.
+Using gentle, specifically placed hands, this work encourages the normal mobility, inherent tissue motion, and easy gliding of the organs within the body.

-Offered at Craniosacral Therapy NY with Dr. Alex Kaminsky
+Offered at Craniosacral Therapy NY with Dr. Alex Kaminsky, D.C. · Midtown Manhattan

-Designed to restore natural mobility and support the body's ability to self-regulate.
+Designed to restore natural mobility and support the body's own ability to self-regulate — gentle, non-invasive, and complementary to your medical care.

 Gentle